CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Even chance is not divorced from nature, from the inweaving and and enfolding of things governed by Providence." - Marcus Aurelius</p>
+<p>"If you are pained by external things, it is not they that disturb you, but your own judgement of them.
+And it is in your power to wipe out that judgement now." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->